-We’re responsible for the majority of road and foot bridges in the county, but there are a significant number of bridges that are owned and maintained by other organisations, including Network Rail and the Canals and Rivers Trust (formerly British Waterways Board).
+We’re responsible for the majority of road and footbridges in the county, but there are a significant number of bridges that are owned and maintained by other organisations, such as Network Rail and the Canals and Rivers Trust (formerly British Waterways Board).

 We maintain records of these and if we receive any enquiries we’ll pass them on to the appropriate owner or organisation.

-Porthill Bridge, Shrewsbury, which was repaired and refurbished in 2012
+Image: Porthill Suspension Bridge, Shrewsbury, which was repaired and refurbished in 2012

-How do we decide which bridges need maintenance work?
+How do we decide which bridges need inspecting and maintenance work?

-With more than 1,000 bridges in the Shropshire Council area it takes a lot of time, effort and money to ensure that these bridges are regularly inspected and, where needed, repaired.
+With more than 1,000 bridges in the Shropshire Council area it takes a lot of advance planning, time, effort and money to ensure that these bridges are regularly inspected and, where needed, repaired/maintained.

-This work is essential to ensure that our bridges remain in good order but, more importantly, that they’re safe for people and vehicles to cross.
+This work is essential to ensure that our bridges remain in good condition but, more importantly, that they’re safe for use and fit for purpose for all road users.

 What work do we carry out?